-In this lesson, we'll examine and understand the different types of network typologies and how they apply to Wide Area Network.
-Their differences in data transmission will be examined.
-We'll understand their advantages and disadvantages accordingly.
+In this lesson, we'll examine the different types of network typologies and how they apply to a Wide Area Network.
+Their differences in data transmission will also be explored, along with their advantages and disadvantages.

 7. What is Wireless Protected Access (WPA)?